d4n3436/Fergun.Interactive/README.md

   - [Fergun.Interactive](https://www.nuget.org/packages/Fergun.Interactive) (For Discord.Net)
   - [Fergun.Interactive.Labs](https://www.nuget.org/packages/Fergun.Interactive.Labs) (For Discord.Net.Labs, supports buttons and select menus)

-  Note: Use the preview version if you're using a preview version of Discord.Net(.Labs)

 - Add the `InteractiveService` into your service provider:
 ```cs
 using Fergun.Interactive;